dzuk-mutant/font_notes/practical/2_svginot_problems.md

 ![](_images/2_fixed.png)

-now the metrics just need to be refined!
+now the metrics just need to be refined by throwing in a little below-baseline positioning!